You are here

 The intern program at USTR is a semester-long, volunteer program in which undergraduate, graduate, and recently graduated students gain knowledge and experience in conducting U.S. trade policy.
 Assignments may include research, analysis, statistics, and coordination of briefing books, report preparation, meeting and conference planning, letter writing, and covering meetings, hearings, and/or legislative markup sessions.
-Internships are available in all 26 departments of the Washington, DC office as well as at USTR’s offices in Beijing, China, and Geneva, Switzerland.
+Internships are available in all 26 departments of the Washington, DC office.

 Due to the fact that this is a volunteer program, USTR does not provide stipends.
 No assistance with housing or other relocation expenses are available.
-However, we can provide a transportation subsidy to cover local commuting costs to and from the DC work location.
+However, we can provide a transportation subsidy to assist with local commuting costs to and from the DC work location.

 Applicants must be:

 - 18 years of age or over at the time of application

 - Enrolled in an undergraduate or graduate program at a college or university (2-4 year institution), or have graduated in the past 2 years from undergraduate or graduate school.

 - Selected applicants will be required to obtain a favorable security determination as a prerequisite to employment.

 USTR is a drug-free workplace.
 Recent or current drug use is not acceptable, and selectees will be required to complete a confidential pre-employment security questionnaire that includes questions on alcohol and drug use.
 The Executive Office of the President reserves the right to disapprove tentative selectees based on screening results.

 In order to be considered, you must apply for a specific opening using the Resumator system.
 Click Here to apply.
 We recommend uploading your resume in the PDF format.